Brand New Canon R8. Zero Manual Experience. 3 Hours Later.

 Joseph photographing street art in a Melbourne CBD laneway during a photography course

-That's the most common story I hear.
-Someone buys a great camera, uses it like a point-and-shoot for months, and eventually decides they want to actually learn what all the dials do.
+It's a common pattern at DJB Photography School.
+Someone buys a camera that's genuinely capable, uses it on auto for months, and eventually gets frustrated that their photos look the same as their phone.
 Joseph had the right gear.
 He just needed the manual mode fundamentals to click.

 Joseph shooting the Melbourne skyline from the Yarra River with his Canon R8 during a photography course